git-pull/website/mentoring/faq.rst

      know, `you're no snowflake`_.

-     What was once a test of merit to harvest computer science chops has devolved into a draconian filter that serves as a passport to protect an entrenched system of careerists and bozos, not the best to perform a job.
+     What was once a test of merit to harvest computer science chops has devolved into a draconian filter that serves as a passport protecting an entrenched system of careerists and bozos, not finding the best, or even minimally viable candidate to perform a role.

      This fundamentally prohibits you from reaching your potential.